-This is a serious prose speech that I copied the words from a YouTube video.
+This is a serious prose speech that I copied the words from a YouTube video, which is linked below.

 “We got down from the cattle car.
 People were selected to live or to die.
 People crying, pushing, shoving, dogs barking, and I actually turned around in trying to figure out what is the place?
 And as I turned around, I realized that my father and my two older sisters were gone.
 Never saw them again.
 We were holding onto Mother for dear life.

 A Nazi was running in the middle of that selection platform yelling in German, ‘Twins, twins.’
 He noticed us and demanded to know if we were twins.
 And my mother asked, ‘Is that good?’
 And the Nazi said, ‘Yes.’
 My mother said yes.
 At that moment, another Nazi came, pulled my mother to the right, we were pulled to the left, we were crying, she was crying.
 And all I ever remember is seeing my mother’s arms stretched out in despair as she was pulled away.
 I never even said goodbye to her, but I did not understand that this would be the last time that we would see her, and all that took 30 minutes from the time we got down from the cattle car and my whole family was gone.
 Only Miriam and I were left, holding hands and crying.